-“We have had a dramatic increase in the number of complaints of bears, foxes, raccoons, fisher, coyotes, skunks, and bobcats preying on chickens,” said Colonel Jason Batchelder, Vermont’s chief game warden.
-“Many of the calls are coming from people who are new at keeping chickens and who do not provide sufficient protection for their birds.”
+“We are receiving reports about bears, foxes, raccoons, fisher, coyotes, skunks, and bobcats preying on chickens,” said Jaclyn Comeau, Vermont’s bear biologist.
+“Many of the calls will be coming from people who are new at keeping chickens and who do not provide sufficient protection for their birds.”

-Protecting free-ranging chickens is impossible, so Batchelder urges people to keep their birds contained inside electric net fencing and to make sure any wire fencing is secure.
-Use of ¼ inch hardware cloth, especially along the bottom of an enclosure will block most small predators.
+Comeau urges people to keep their chickens contained inside electric net fencing and to make sure any wire fencing is secure.
+Use of one-quarter-inch hardware cloth, especially along the bottom of an enclosure will block most small predators.
 Weasels can get through a one-inch opening.
 The electric netting, however, is good extra protection even outside the wire netting – especially against black bears which are strong enough to break into most unprotected chicken coops.
 Several types of electric net fencing are available.
-The netting is portable and can easily be used with chicken tractors and other moveable pens.
+The netting is portable and can easily be used with moveable chicken pens.

 Here are additional tips to help keep your chickens safe:

-- Apply bacon grease or peanut butter to a spot on the electric fencing as an added deterrent.
+- Baiting the fence is necessary to guarantee bears touch the fence with a sensitive part of their body.
+Apply bacon grease or peanut butter to a spot on the electric fencing..

 - Cover the tops of pens with wire or plastic netting to guard against attacks from avian and climbing predators.